F-16 models in 1/32 scale

 2 types of engine fans (F100 and PW 100) and 2 types of exhausts.
 Several smaller parts can be found in this kit for the different blocks and countries that used the F-16: parachute tail fairing, IFF antennas (as found on MLU upgraded F-16's), 2 types of HUDs .

-[ Note: you get a "thick" base vertical tail and also one set of main tyres and gear so if you want to make earlier F-16's blocks, you will need some cross kitting with some parts from the Hasegawa 1/32 kit #S27 ].
+[ Note: you get a "thick" base vertical tail and also one set of main tires and gear so if you want to make earlier F-16's blocks, you will need some cross kitting with some parts from the Hasegawa 1/32 kit #S27 ].

 INSTRUCTIONS: